-But, hello, Blind Date, have a seat on the sofa you two, and Tracy and Joyce disappeared after the sharing of no information and the drinking of rum and cokes.
-Why did Joyce leave me alone with him?
-She and Tracy were in love, hot for each other, and soon got married.
-She was my bridesmaid when I married two years later; we had been in a car wreck together that could have killed us both, and Joyce and I could laugh all night telling stories and acting silly.
+But, hello, Blind Date, have a seat on the sofa you two, and Howard and Stephanie disappeared after the sharing of no information and the drinking of rum and cokes.
+Why did Stephanie leave me alone with him?
+She and Howard were in love, hot for each other, and soon got married.
+She was my bridesmaid when I married two years later; we had been in a car wreck together that could have killed us both, and we could laugh all night telling stories and acting silly.
 But this memory of Blind Date I had stashed away in the ether.
+I repressed it.
 I never forgot it, but I never made any sense of it.

 I was a virgin—you remember that antiquated notion—and had only parked and petted and let myself be felt up, but had never gone “all the way.”
 And this was before girls felt obligated to give such a stupid thing as a blowjob.
 (Girls, don’t ever do that unless you really want to, which then makes it delightful.)
 I did not know what a blowjob was then, and I had no intention of giving my sacred virginity, which I had withheld by the hair of my chinny-chin-chin from a boy I loved, to some stranger I’d only just met.
 I tried to engage him, ask questions, but I was not like I am now, when a facile question flies off my lips like greased pig flesh.
 Today, I would wear him out with curiosity: where are you from, what do you believe, why are you here, what do you think of America?
 My ideas forming then were inchoate.
 I was eighteen.
 It was hard to control the dialog with any boy for fear of seeming too smart, or too aggressive, unfeminine.
 Blind Date smelled good, steeped in some cologne exotic to me.
 I smiled at him.
 Peering at me behind his glasses, very shy at first, then, suddenly, there I was being attacked by the handsome foreigner, who worked up to the intent to rape me.